Japanese Public Key Infrastructure (JPKI)

 (2) OCSP Responder Method

 The OCSP responder stores revocation information and updates it every 15 minutes.
-The OCSP responder checks the revocation information against the issue number of the electronic certification of the service user and provides a validity check result.
+The OCSP responder checks the revocation information against the issue number of the electronic certificate of the service user and provides a validity check result.

 * 6 Online Certification Status Protocol